Marlene L. Daut

 Professor of French and African American Studies

 Professor Daut teaches courses in anglophone and francophone Caribbean, African American, and French colonial literary and historical studies.
-Primarily a literary and intellectual historian of the Caribbean, she writes about the history of the Haitian Revolution, literary cultures of the greater Caribbean, and racial politics in global media, especially as appears in film and television.
+Primarily a literary and intellectual historian of the Caribbean, she writes about the history of the Haitian Revolution, literary cultures of the greater Caribbean, and racial politics in global media, especially as appears in film, television, and art.

-Daut is also the co-creator and co-editor of H-Net Commons’ digital platform, H-Haiti with Julia Gaffield and curates a website on early Haitian print culture at http://lagazetteroyale.com.
-She has also developed an online bibliography of fictions of the Haitian Revolution from 1787 to 1900 at the website http://haitianrevolutionaryfictions.com and co-edits the Global Black History and Theory section at Public Books with Tao Leigh Goffe.
-She is also series editor of New World Studies at UVA Press.
+Daut is also the co-creator and co-editor of H-Net Commons’ digital platform, H-Haiti and curates a website on early Haitian print culture at http://lagazetteroyale.com.
+She has also developed an online bibliography of fictions of the Haitian Revolution from 1787 to 1900 at the website http://haitianrevolutionaryfictions.com and co-edits the Global Black History and Theory section at Public Books.
+She is series editor of New World Studies at UVA Press.